How NASCAR unified its people signals and reduced L&D cycle time by 30%

 Additionally, NASCAR held regular coffee talks and employee spotlights.
 All these efforts celebrated exceptional contributions and lifted workforce morale.

 In tandem, NASCAR significantly increased its investment in Employee Resource Groups (ERGs) to create opportunities and initiatives that fostered diversity and inclusion across the organization.
-Specifically, the survey data from Culture Amp helped NASCAR understand where employee groups experienced gaps in organizational support, resources for growth, or opportunities to make an impact.
+Specifically, demographic breakdowns from the engagement surveys helped NASCAR understand where employee groups experienced gaps in organizational support, resources for growth, or opportunities to make an impact.

 Based on these insights, NASCAR offered tailored training and resources to employees to bridge these gaps, ultimately strengthening its partnership with ERGs.
 Additionally, NASCAR assigned HR liaisons to support ERGs and ensure their work aligned with broader organizational goals.